The Adoptee Citizenship Act

-As a result, an estimated tens of thousands of legally adopted individuals who were born before February 27, 1982 and raised in the United States and/or did not enter the country on an “orphan visa” do not have U.S. citizenship and are therefore potentially subject to deportation.
+As a result, an estimated thousands of legally adopted individuals who were born before February 27, 1982 and raised in the United States and/or did not enter the country on an “orphan visa” do not have U.S. citizenship and are therefore potentially subject to deportation.
 There are 18,603 Korean American adoptees alone who do not have American citizenship according to the Korean Health Ministry.
 A number of deportations of individuals who were legally adopted from foreign countries have already taken place, breaking up families and returning the deported individuals to places where they do not know the language, culture or have any known family members.

 Individuals who do not have citizenship were adopted from countries including Argentina, Brazil, Colombia, Costa Rica, Germany, Guatemala, El Salvador, India, Ireland, Haiti, Iran, Japan, Mexico, Panama, Philippines, Russia, Ukraine, and Vietnam.

 Citizenship is a civil right of all children adopted by a U.S. citizen parent.
 Children adopted by U.S. citizen parents should have the same rights as children of U.S. citizens.
 This civil right should be protected by legislation that provides automatic citizenship for all adult adoptees whose adoptive parents did not complete the naturalization process while they were children.

 ACA of 2018